Government of Afghanistan & United Nations - Conference on Afghanistan

 The Tokyo conference (2012) also introduced the Tokyo Mutual Accountability Framework (TMAF) as a means to provide direction for the development of Afghanistan through mutual commitments between the Government and the international community.
 A system of high-level periodic reviews takes place via either the ministerial conference or the senior officials meeting every year.
 The senior officials meetings are held in Kabul and the ministerials are held outside Afghanistan in order to garner continued political support from capitals.
 The London Ministerial of 2014 strongly reaffirmed the continued support of the international community and continued monitoring the implementation of commitments by the Afghan Government.

 The Brussels Ministerial of 2016 was a pledging conference and included political and strategic elements.
-The 2018 Geneva conference will not be a pledging conference like those in Tokyo and Brussels, but more focused on policy and strategy.
+The 2018 Geneva conference was not a pledging conference like those in Tokyo and Brussels, but more focused on policy and strategy.
 In line with the Security Council mandate for the UN to coordinate international donor assistance to Afghanistan, the UN has been co-chairing ministerial and senior officials meetings.
 Following the senior officials meeting held in Kabul on 5 October 2017 the Afghan Government (President Ghani and the Minister of Finance) asked the United Nations to hold the ministerial conference of 2018 at its headquarters in Geneva, Switzerland.